qwiklabs-04/horizon-sdv/docs/workloads/android/tests/cts_execution.md

 ### `ANDROID_VERSION`

 Defines the Android and thus CTS version to use.
-The Cuttlefish VM Instance is already pre-installed with Android 14 CTS and Android 15 CTS, so this defines which version to use.
+The Cuttlefish VM Instance is already pre-installed with Android 14, 15 and CTS, so this defines which version to use.

 ### `CTS_DOWNLOAD_URL`